Pendu/Data_Analysis_and_Visualization_with_Python/README.md

-# Learning Python for Data Analysis and Visualization
+#Python for Data Analysis and Visualization

-These are the notes from Udemy course.

 Data analysis with python could be roughly divided into 6 parts.